NIXANDASS/19cs403_ODD-25-26/19AI307_JAVA(25-26)/Module-05/DAY-4/README.md

 ## PROGRAM:
  ```
 /*
-Program to implement a conditional statement using Java
+Program to implement a thread priority using Java
 Developed by: SHALINI K
 RegisterNumber:  212222240095
 */